Computational-Cognitive-Musicology-Lab/rhymestatistics_experiment_2022/IRB/Exempt_Consent.md

 The Office of Human Research Protections may also look at study records.
 Your anonymous responses may also be shared with other scientists for use in other research.

-#### Compensation & Rights:
+#### Compensation:

-You will not benefit of be compensated for participating in this study.
+You will not directly benefit from or be compensated for participating in this study.

 #### Contacts and Questions: